How Long After Chemo for WBC to Return to Normal (And Why)?

 The reason why chemotherapy affects white blood cells is that these cells also grow and multiply rapidly, and as chemotherapy drugs kill the fast-growing cells, it also lowers the white blood cells count.
 But the effect of the drugs on these cells is not for that long.
 In the first week after the chemotherapy is done, the white blood cells drop below the normal range.
 In the second or third week, the cells fall to the lowest levels.

-Also Read: How Long Does Hydroxyzine Last (And Why)?
+Also Read: How Long Can A Dead Tooth Stay In Your Mouth (And Why)?

 But when the effect of the drugs wears off after the third week, the cells start to return to their normal count slowly.
 It takes another week to increase the count of white blood cells above the normal range.
 To increase the white blood cell count after chemotherapy, doctors prescribe medications like Filgrastim, Pegfilgrastim, and Sargramostim.
 These are injectable medicines that stimulate the bone marrow to make WBCs faster.
 These medicines also prevent the white blood cell count from dropping too low.
 But none of the medicine can stop the WBCs from falling below the normal range.